 History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Authentic recreation of a 500 BC crannog

-The dwelling usually supported a single family, or an extended family group.
-In some areas stones were piled into the loch to create a more solid base for a stone-build house on the island.
+The dwelling usually supported a single family or an extended family group.
+In some areas, stones were piled into the loch to create a more solid base for a stone-built house on the island.
 Crannogs often look like a small tree-covered island in a loch, though you can often see the submerged outline of a crannog just below the water surface.
 Several hundred crannogs have been found in Scotland (and one in Wales) but so far very few have been excavated.